Gonzo2500/Milestone-Project-2/README.md

 + All content of this site was written by the website developer

 #### Code
-The [Bootstrap](https://getbootstrap.com/) library was used to structure parts of the website
-+ The Navigation bar (mainly the collapse function on small screens)
-+ the modal on the event page

 To keep the footer at the bottom of the page [CSS-tricks](https://css-tricks.com/couple-takes-sticky-footer/) provided an easy solution, which was used in this project